Know before you go

 Should I book early?

-The earlier you book the wider choice of itineraries you have.
-You will have a choice of cabin and its location on the ship.
-Of course, you can also enjoy the Early Bird Savings.
+The earliest you book the wider choice of itineraries you have.
+You will also have a better choice to choose your preferred cabin and its location on the ship.

 What if I have a special occasion?